orxngc/dots/README.md

 ## Installation
 No need to clone the repository, the install script will do that for you.
 Just download install.sh and it'll handle the rest.

+Press `SUPER + ?` to open a list of all keybindings.

 ## Todo
 - [x] Write an installation script
 - [ ] Update README screenshots
-- [ ] Inmplemet proper Android virtualization.
+- [ ] Implement proper Android virtualization.
 - [x] Create a rofi wallpaper selector thing.
 - [ ] Move back to SDDM or some other DM because I want something pretty.
 - [x] Make swaync notifications pretty.
 - [x] Make those annoying folders in $HOME disappear, they aren't welcome.
+- [x] Add something that lists all the keybindings.